polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

 order to keep this experience short and satisfying.
 However, we want you to keep learning!

-If you are interested in learning how to program your own runtime module on Substrate, please try our [Substrate Collectables Workshop](https://substrate.dev/substrate-collectables-workshop/).
-This comprehensive tutorial will teach you step by step how to program your own custom runtime modules.
+If you are interested in learning how to program your own runtime pallet on Substrate, please try our [Substrate Collectables Workshop](https://substrate.dev/substrate-collectables-workshop/).
+This comprehensive tutorial will teach you step by step how to program your own custom runtime pallets.
 Furthermore, it will start to introduce you to advance runtime development concepts and best practices when building on Substrate.

 It would also be a good time to call out that your success on the Substrate